markusmoenig/Eldiron/docs/docs/creator/actions.md

 Jump into a first-person preview of the region.
 This also clears any active surface-edit overlay so the scene renders cleanly.

-In first-person view, hold the right mouse button and use `WASD` to fly.
-Release the right mouse button or press `Escape` to return to normal editing.
-Right-drag uses captured raw mouse motion in the desktop and Xcode/macOS builds so turning is not limited by the screen edge. `Space` is only a touchpad fallback for the older pointer-from-center fly mode.
+`WASD` moves whenever the viewport is focused; movement does not depend on a separate fly-navigation mode.
+Hold the right mouse button to look with a physical mouse. `Space` toggles pointer-from-center look for a touchpad.
+First-person view does not pan.

 Controls:

-* Hold right mouse button + mouse movement: fly look.
-* `W` / `S` while flying: move forward and backward along the current look direction.
+* `W` / `S`: move forward and backward along the current look direction.
-* `A` / `D` while flying: strafe left and right.
+* `A` / `D`: strafe left and right.
+* Hold right mouse button + mouse movement: look with captured raw mouse motion.
-* Release right mouse button: exit normal fly navigation.
+* Release right mouse button: stop mouse look; `WASD` remains available.
-* `Space`: optional touchpad fallback; press again or press `Escape` to exit that mode.
+* `Space`: toggle touchpad look; press again or press `Escape` to stop looking.
-* `Escape`: exit fly navigation.

-While fly navigation is active, normal geometry-editing tool input is suspended so `WASD` can be used for movement instead of tool shortcuts.
+* Mouse wheel: zoom.
+* macOS trackpad pinch, or `Command` + two-finger scroll: zoom.

+Normal pan gestures are intentionally ignored in First Person because `WASD` owns camera translation.

 Options: none.